chec/commercejs-nextjs-demo-store/README.md

 ## Customization and Extendability

-- Add shipping zones and enable shipping options in each product
+- Add shipping zones and enable shipping options in each product.
-- Customizing the styling
+- Customizing the styling.
-    - All global styles are done using SASS and Bootstrap
+    - All global styles are done using SASS and Bootstrap.
-- A/B testing unique checkout designs and flow
+- A/B testing unique checkout designs and flow.
 - Integrating other backend tools like Content Management Systems, Customer Support, Fulfillment services, and more.
-- Fetching real client reviews from reviews APIs
+- Fetching real client reviews from reviews APIs.
-- Adding search functionality
+- Adding search functionality.
-- Leveraging [webhooks](https://commercejs.com/blog/webhooks-pizza-and-order-notifications-via-twilio) to automate post checkout actions
+- Leveraging [webhooks](https://commercejs.com/blog/webhooks-pizza-and-order-notifications-via-twilio) to automate post checkout actions.